Appraisal Advisors Group can help you remove your Private Mortgage Insurance

-Appraisal Advisors Group can help you remove your Private Mortgage InsuranceA 20% down payment is usually the standard when getting a mortgage.
-The lender's only exposure is generally just the remainder between the home value and the amount outstanding on the loan, so the 20% adds a nice cushion against the charges of foreclosure, reselling the home, and regular value changes on the chance that a purchaser is unable to pay.
+When purchasing a home, a 20% down payment is typically the standard.
+Since the risk for the lender is often only the difference between the home value and the amount outstanding on the loan, the 20% supplies a nice cushion against the costs of foreclosure, reselling the home, and regular value variationsin the event a purchaser defaults.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: